navanchauhan/VaporwaveGenerator/README.md

                         input url
 ```

+If the program gives an error for sox, try running `ulimit -n 999'`

 ## Installation

 This was tested on macOS Catalina ( so should work on almost all macOS versions).